5nafu/hcloud-doorkeeper-action/README.md

 # hcloud-doorkeeper-action
-This GitHub action opens and closes a port for a specific IP in a Hetzner Cloud firewall.
+This GitHub action opens and closes a port for a specific IP(range) in a Hetzner Cloud firewall.
 This allows access to "internal" resources for the current github runner.

 By default the opened port is automatically being closed in a post script running after any `main:`steps.

 ## Limits and Dependencies

 ### Runtime

-* Requires a **linux** based github runner
+* Requires a github runner with docker capabilities
 * A valid hcloud token and an existing hcloud firewall are required

-### Internal
-* The `3bit/setup-hcloud` action is used internally to setup the required tooling
-* The `webiny/action-post-run` action is used internally to autoclean the firewall
+* If the IP address is to be determined dynamically, a connection to [ifconfig.me](http://ifconfig.me) is required

 ## Inputs